 - For the tax years 2018, 2019, 2020, and 2021, eligible homeowners can claim a tax credit for:

 - 10% of the "cost of qualified energy efficiency improvements"; and

 - the amount the homeowner paid for residential energy property expenditures paid during the tax year, up to a maximum credit of $500.

 Federal Tax Deductions for Medical Expenses

-Long-term Capital Gains
+Long-term Capital Gains and Whole-House Generators

-Depending on the value of your home -- and depending on how many homes you've deferred capital gains taxes on by purchasing a new one within the required time frame -- you may still owe capital gains.
+Depending on the value of your home – and depending on how many homes you've deferred capital gains taxes on by purchasing a new one within the required time frame – you may still owe capital gains.
 If you sell a home and decide not to purchase another one, a whole-house generator would qualify as a capital improvement that might reduce your tax liability depending on the adjusted tax basis of your home.

 Generator Reimbursements Due to Natural Disasters

-The Federal Emergency Management Agency coordinates federal, state and sometimes local responses to natural disasters, many of which result in massive and lengthy electrical power outages.
+The Federal Emergency Management Agency coordinates federal, state, and sometimes local responses to natural disasters, many of which result in massive and lengthy electrical power outages.
 FEMA has a generator reimbursement program to assist homeowners affected by disasters; it's not a tax credit, but a reimbursement.
-It begins on the date a disaster is declared by a state governor and ends on the date power is restored.
+It begins when a state governor declares a disaster and ends on the date power is restored.

 While FEMA provides grants to certain businesses for the purchase of standby generators, it doesn't do so for individuals and families.
 This program should allow you to receive reimbursement for the cost of a generator should a natural disaster occur where you live.